 - How do I want to experience my body?
 How do I want to feel?
 What other health promoting experiences help me accomplish this?

-Bad Body Thoughts
+Negative Body Thoughts

 Ruminating on negative body image only makes that part of the brain stronger.
 We want to help the healthy part of your brain expand and to provide the muscle to experience body positivity.
 Why?
 Walking around in your earth-suit – and feeling okay about it – can help you experience more joy, relationships, and life!
 When you hear those bad body thoughts, lean in.
-Ask yourself:

 - Is there something about this moment that’s making me distracted with these thoughts?
 Am I nervous, anxious, scared, sad, happy, lonely, or bored?